remix-run/react-router/docs/guides/upgrading-5-to-6.md

 ---
-title: Migrating from v5
+title: Upgrading from v5
 ---

-# Migrating React Router v5 to v6
+# Upgrading from v5

-<docs-info>This page is a work-in-progress.
-The migration process from
-React Router v5 to v6 isn't yet as smooth as we would like it to be.
-We are planning on backporting several of v6's new APIs to v5 to make it smoother, and this guide will keep improving as we continue to gather feedback from our users.</docs-info>
+## Backwards Compatibility Package

+We are actively working on a backwards compatibility layer that implements the v5 API on top of the v6 implementation.
+This will make upgrading as smooth as possible.
+You'll be able to upgrade to v6 with minimal changes to your application code.
+Then, you can incrementally update your code to the v6 API.

+<docs-info>We recommend waiting for the backwards compatibility package to be released before upgrading apps that have more than a few routes.</docs-info>

+Until then, we hope this guide will help you do the upgrade all at once!

+## Introduction

 React Router version 6 introduces several powerful new features, as well as improved compatibility with the latest versions of React.
 It also introduces a